codebytes/codebytes.github.io/_posts/2022-12-03-dotnet-configuration.md

 }
 ```

-Now how do we *KNOW* our url is valid?
+Now how do we *KNOW* our URL is valid?
 We can add some validation to our application pretty easily leveraging Data Annotations!
 This lets us mark fields as required as well as doing other validation.
 There are a ton of build in attributes, like StringLength, Range, EmailAddress, and more.
 You can find some of them listed in the [documentation](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations?view=net-7.0) if you're curious.

 Let's extend our class to add that basic validation.